Assessing your child's disability

 If your complaint is about the assessment process, please contact the Assessment Officer.
 If the complaint is about the Service Statement, please contact the Liaison Officer.
 They should be your first point of contact to seek a resolution.

 If you are still not happy and wish to escalate your complaint you can contact the Disability Complaints Officer.
 You can ask the Assessment Officer or Liaison Officer for a form to complete.
 This form also lists the grounds on which you can make a complaint.
 The form, when completed, needs to be returned to the Complaints Officer.
 The Complaints Officer is an independent body.
 This means that the Complaints Officer will look at your complaint objectively and fairly.

 You can also contact the Complaints Officer directly on Tel: 045-880400.

 What if I am unhappy with the outcome of my complaint?

-If you are unhappy with the findings and recommendations of the Complaints Officer, or if the HSE has not acted on the recommendations of the Complaints Officer, you can appeal to the Disability Appeals Officer.
-An information leaflet and an application form for this appeals process will always be included with the Complaints Officer’s final report.
+If you are unhappy with the findings and recommendations of the Complaints Officer you can appeal to the Disability Appeals Officer.
+If the HSE has not acted on the recommendations of the Complaints Officer, you can appeal to the Disability Appeals Officer or you can go to the Circuit Court to seek an enforcement order.
+An information leaflet and an application form for this appeals process will always be included in the Complaints Officer’s final report.

 The Disability Appeals Officer is independent and is appointed by the Minister for Health.
 The Appeals Officer is not part of the HSE.
 For more information about making an appeal, contact the Disability Appeals Office on LoCall 1850 211 583 or at www.odao.ie